ETS-Next-Gen/writing_observer/docs/workshop.md

 ## Event Format

 You can look at the format of these specific events in the `/learning_observer/learning_observer/logs/` directory.
 In the test system, we simply put events into log files, but we are gradually moving towards a more sophisticated, open-science, family-rights oriented data store (shown at the bottom of [this document](system_design.md).
+This is theoretically interesting, since it gives a cryptographically-verifiable way to audit what data was created and what analyses ran.

 There are several good standards for [event formats](events.md), and to integrate learning data, we will need to support them all.
 Most of these have converged on a line of JSON per event, but the specifics are format-specific.
 We are including [some code](https://github.com/ETS-Next-Gen/writing_observer/blob/master/modules/lo_event/lo_event/xapi.cjs) to help support the major ones.
 However, the events here are somewhat bound to how Google Docs thinks about documents.